|

 Stay alert – Maybe the most important solo travel safety rule to remember

-If someone stops you to chat – whether they want to ask you for directions or to sell you something – make sure you don’t let your guard down.
+Pay attention to what's going on around you.
+If you're traveling solo you only have you to rely on.
+If someone stops you to chat – whether they want to ask you for directions or to sell you something – don't let your guard down.
 It may be totally innocent but it also may be a ploy to distract you while someone else riffles in your backpack.

-Be wary of sleeping on public transportation like buses or trains where people get off and on regularly.
-Make sure your valuables and your money aren’t in a bag that someone can easily snag while you’re dozing or distracted.
+Consider using not using headphones or air pods or keeping the volume low enough to where you can hear things going on around you.
+Also, be wary of sleeping on public transportation like buses or trains where people get off and on regularly.
+Make sure your valuables and your money aren't in a bag that someone can easily snag while you're dozing or distracted.

 Solo travel safety 101 – Avoid walking by yourself after dark